mlexchange/mlex/README.md

 Additionally, the doc_compose folder contains the different docker compose files neccesary to run either the entirety of MLExchange, or any subset of its functionality.

+## How to use?
+1. Install Docker or Docker Desktop
+2. cd into mlex folder, then run `docker-compose up`

+**Note:** if you are using M1 chip, comment out model3 in the docker-compose.yml file.

 ## Up and Running

 The commands to run MLExchange have been written into the Makefile for your convience.
 The Makefile will both build the docker-compose environments, and launch them.
 Choose the particular service, application, or any combination of MLexchange that you wish to run and the makefile should handle the complexity for you.